 like a saying that I finally understood,

-like the pitcher I use every day, like the face of my mother,
+like the pitcher I use every day, like the face

 like a ship that took me safely